Susan Brind Morrow: Career

 Morrow was a fellow of the Crane-Rogers Foundation/Institute of Current World Affairs in Egypt and Sudan (1988–90), noted as a prominent member after she dispatched The Dawning Moon of Mind.
 She is a 2006 fellow of the Guggenheim Foundation.
 Morrow also has affiliations with the Lapham’s Quarterly Editorial Board Trustee and wrote an essay published on the website called The Turning Sky which detailed her accounts of translating various Egyptian texts.
+Morrow is a recipient of the 2022 Award in Literature from the American Academy of Arts and Letters, and a former fellow of the Guggenheim Foundation.